It wasn't a pop quiz, exactly, but a live interview after a rah-rah rally meant to ensure that Latinos are counted correctly in the national census.

 Glendening Picks Up Another Job

-In addition to assuming chairmanship of the National Governors' Association next year, Glendening has added another job to his portfolio.
+In addition to assuming chairmanship of the National Governors' Association next year, Gov. Parris N. Glendening has added another job to his portfolio.
 Over the weekend, he was elected vice president of the Council of State Governments during the group's annual meeting in Quebec.

 That puts him on track to become the organization's president in 2002, his final year in office.
 The council represents executive, legislative and judicial branches of government from all the states, U.S. territories and three Canadian provinces.
 It is, in other words, a wonk's dream.